-First or 2:1 honours degree or overseas equivalent in history or a related subject such as politics.
-Students without a history degree may be required to show relevant research and analysis skills in order to be accepted.
+Bachelor's degree with 2:1 honours in History or a related humanities or social science subject.
+Students without a history degree may be required to show relevant research skills in order to be accepted.

 Months of entry